aligerum/smol/doc/Custom Commands.md

 # Creating the Command

-First, run `smol make greet`.
+First, run `smol make command greet`.
 This will create a `command/` directory and a `greet.js` file within it that looks like this:

 ```js
 module.exports = {